KHME: History

 On September 14, 2015, Schurz announced that it would exit broadcasting and sell its television and radio stations, including KOTA-TV and its satellites, to Gray Television for $442.5 million.
-Gray already owns KEVN-TV in Rapid City, and intends to consolidate the two stations' operations.
+Gray already owned KEVN-TV in Rapid City, and intended to consolidate the two stations' operations.
 In its original filing with the FCC, Gray said that it would either sell or surrender the license for KOTA-TV, while retaining its three present satellite stations.
-KHSD-TV (channel 11) in Lead and KSGW-TV (channel 12) in Sheridan, Wyoming were proposed to become satellites of KEVN-LD (channel 23), a new low-power station in Rapid City owned by Gray, while KDUH-TV (channel 4) in Scottsbluff would be converted to a satellite of KNOP-TV, a Gray-owned NBC affiliate in North Platte.
-On October 1, Gray announced that the KOTA-TV license would be acquired by Legacy Broadcasting for $1; while Gray will retain the ABC affiliation and transfer it to KEVN-TV, most of the station's other assets, including its present subchannel affiliations with MeTV and This TV, will be transferred to Legacy as part of the deal.
+KHSD-TV (channel 11) in Lead and KSGW-TV (channel 12) in Sheridan, Wyoming, were proposed to become satellites of KEVN-LD (channel 23), a new low-power station in Rapid City owned by Gray, while KDUH-TV (channel 4) in Scottsbluff would be converted to a satellite of KNOP-TV, a Gray-owned NBC affiliate in North Platte.

+On October 1, Gray announced that the KOTA-TV license would be acquired by Legacy Broadcasting for $1; while Gray would retain the ABC affiliation and transfer it to KEVN-TV, most of the station's other assets, including its present subchannel affiliations with MeTV and This TV, were transferred to Legacy as part of the deal.
 The KHSD license will also be acquired by Legacy.
-In a subsequent filing with the FCC, Gray disclosed that it now planned to convert KSGW-TV to a semi-satellite of NBC affiliate KCWY-DT in Casper, Wyoming, while KDUH-TV will change its call letters to KNEP following its conversion to a KNOP-TV satellite; Gray will also propose to change KDUH/KNEP's city of license to Sidney, Nebraska (which will move it from the Cheyenne-Scottsbluff market to the Denver market, eliminating an ownership conflict with KSTF in Scottsbluff).
+In a subsequent filing with the FCC, Gray disclosed that it now planned to convert KSGW-TV to a semi-satellite of NBC affiliate KCWY-DT in Casper, Wyoming, while KDUH-TV would change its call letters to KNEP following its conversion to a KNOP-TV satellite; Gray also proposed to change KDUH/KNEP's city of license to Sidney, Nebraska (which moved it from the Cheyenne-Scottsbluff market to the Denver market, eliminating an ownership conflict with KSTF in Scottsbluff).
 The FCC approved the Schurz sale on February 12, 2016, The sale was completed on February 16, 2016.
 The FCC approved the KDUH/KNEP city of license change on May 16.

-On February 1, 2016, KOTA-TV changed their call letters to KHME.
-Northpine reported that this was done as Gray Television awaits FCC approval of its Black Hills TV merger.
+On February 1, 2016, KOTA-TV changed its call letters to KHME.
+Northpine reported that this was done as Gray Television awaited FCC approval of its Black Hills TV merger.
 The KOTA-TV callsign was moved to KEVN, the area Fox affiliate on February 1, 2016, with virtual channel 3 and the ABC affiliation moving there by February 24.
 The KEVN callsign, virtual channel 7 and Fox affiliation continues on KEVN-LD, channel 23.
 KHME retained the MeTV and This TV subchannels from the previous KOTA.
 KHME then changed its affiliation on DT2 from This TV to Heroes and Icons as of September 1, 2016.

 On October 13, 2021, it was announced that KHME and KQME would be sold to Gray for $500,000; this would make KHME a sister station to KOTA-TV and KEVN-LD.
 The sale was completed on November 30.